TnTech-ECE/CapstoneStarterRepo/Reports/Project Proposal.md

 6. the anticipated timeline (detailed outline of how long the project is likely to take based on the tasks to be completed and the personnel available to complete them).

-7. the broader impacts (how will the project and its completion impact the society, economy, environment, culture, public health and safety, et al.).
+7. the broader impacts (how will the project and its completion impact the society, economy, environment, culture, public health and safety, etc).

 #### Required Format and Style

-##### IEEE Conference Format

-The project proposal **must** be completed using the latest revision of the IEEE conference, 2 column format.
-There are templates available through IEEE for both latex and word.

-Overleaf is a free, online latex editor and compiler that facilitates collaboration.
-However, using overleaf is not required.

 ##### Citations

-Use the IEEE citation inline method and bibliography style.
 All sources used to lend information to the project proposal **must** be cited.
 Many citations are expected, as without citations information that is not common knowledge to those in ECE seems to be the opinion of the team members rather than a substantiated fact.

 ##### Writing Point of View